pangpang20/gaussdb-python/docs/api/objects.rst

         The number is formed by converting the major, minor, and revision numbers into two-decimal-digit numbers and appending them together.
-        Starting from PostgreSQL 10 the minor version was dropped, so the second group of digits is always 00.
+        Starting from GaussDB 10 the minor version was dropped, so the second group of digits is always 00.
 For example, version 9.3.5 is returned as 90305, version 10.2 as 100002.